J.D. Admissions Requirements

 Students who attended one of the St. Thomas Law LL.M. programs may receive credit towards the JD for coursework completed as part of the LL.M. program.
 No more than 30 total credits will be transferred.
 The total amount of credit towards the JD is assessed on an individual basis.

 Additional information on foreign lawyers requesting advanced standing is available on our Foreign Attorney’s Information Page.

 Students may apply for transfer to St. Thomas Law if they are in good standing at their current institutions.
 Transfer credit will not be awarded for correspondence courses.

 In order to secure a seat in the incoming class, admitted students must pay a $500.00 non-refundable seat deposit fee by the date indicated in the offer of admission.
 The seat deposit is applied toward a new student’s fall tuition.
 Failure to pay the seat deposit by the deadline could result in forfeiture of the applicant’s seat in the fall class.

-St. Thomas University School of Law is an equal opportunity institution of higher education.
-The School of Law conforms to all applicable laws prohibiting discrimination and is committed to nondiscrimination on the basis of sex, gender (including identity and expression), sexual orientation, marital status, age, race, color, disability, religious affiliation, national origin, ancestry, or social condition in its educational programs, admission policies, employment policies, financial aid or other school administered programs and activities.
+St. Thomas University College of Law is an equal opportunity institution of higher education.
+The College of Law conforms to all applicable laws prohibiting discrimination and is committed to nondiscrimination on the basis of sex, gender (including identity and expression), sexual orientation, marital status, age, race, color, disability, religious affiliation, national origin, ancestry, or social condition in its educational programs, admission policies, employment policies, financial aid or other school administered programs and activities.
 The Assistant Dean for Student Affairs is designated as the person to handle inquiries regarding this policy and can be contacted at (305) 623-2358.